UchuuKani/nasa-list/README.md

 ## Saving Likes

 Every time an image is liked, I store the `date` attribute in an array in `localStorage` to be fetched at a later time.
 When fetching likes, a request for each date is made in parallel with others, and any data that fails to fetch is listed out.
-In order to consistently see likes (as otherwise random images are fetched on the `/feed` route), I added a `/likes` route that can be visited.
+In order to view likes (as otherwise random images are fetched on the main page), I added a `/likes` page that can be visited for ease of testing the `localStorage` functionality.
+While on this page, I decided against removing the image from list being displayed in case the user changes their mind (mainly because I did not implement a way to find a specific image on the main page).

 The two main decisions I had in mind here were: 1.) the data that gets saved in `localStorage` and 2.) the data structure the data is stored in.
 Regarding the former, I chose to only save the date, rather than the entire response in order to have the most up to date url whenever fetching occurs - I don't know how often the url might update, or other data such as copyright info or the explanation.